 With hundreds of custom WordPress websites under our belt, we at BracketMedia know what it takes to make clients happy.
 As with all great projects, the climax moment is when we finally get the green light to launch.
-Hundreds of hours from all agency departments have gone into this moment, and the entire team can have a toast to a job well done.
+Hundreds of hours from all agency departments have gone into this moment, and the entire team can toast to a job well done

 But what about after the delivery, you ask?
 Ensuring a WordPress website fruitful future requires continuous oversight.
 Being that WordPress is an open-source platform used by billions of people, we have an easy way to do it.